emqx/emqx-docs/en_US/getting-started/getting-started.md

 - Port: Click **Management** -> **Listeners** on the left navigation menu to get the port number.
 :::

-1. Click [MQTTX Web](http://www.emqx.io/online-mqtt-client#/recent_connections) to visit the browser-based MQTT X.
+1. Click [MQTTX Web](http://www.emqx.io/online-mqtt-client#/recent_connections) to visit the browser-based MQTTX.

 2. Configure and establish the MQTT connection.
 Click the **+ New Connection** button to enter the configure page: